vmoravec/matrix/README.md

   All rubygems will be installed into the directory `vendor/bundle` within the repo.
   Other dependencies are put into the `vendor/` directory.

+## Configuration

+  Yaml configuration files are the crucial for correct functionality.
+  They are located in the `config/` dir and are split into several files:

+  * targets.yml
+    Configuration of the hardware

+  * main.yml
+    General configuration data

+  * development.yml
+    Custom reconfiguration if required for custom deployment.
+This file does not exists by default, you can create one by copying of the provided example file.

+  * story configuration files

+    These are located in the story specific directories.
+    There are at least 3 types of them:

+      - story.yml
+        Main file with runners and runner configs

+      - proposals.yml
+        Crowbar proposal configuration

+      - features.yml
+        Configuration for cucumber scenarios loaded from [cloud testsuite](https://github.com/suse-cloud/cct)

 ## Usage